 A favourite in the vegan community, nutritional yeast is full of what is known as B vitamins.
 One of the most popular B vitamins is biotin.
-Commonly known as vitamin B7, it helps to stimulate the production of keratin in hair which can aid increasing the rate of growth of the hair follicle.
+Commonly known as vitamin B7, it helps to stimulate the production of keratin in hair which can aid in increasing the rate of growth of the hair follicle.
 Many enjoy nutritional yeast by cooking it through sauces and soups, or even by sprinkling it over other foods as a cheese alternative.

 Peas, lentils, and beans are all part of a food family known as legumes.
 Versatile in use and flavour these foods have one thing in common, they are protein dense!
-If you want strong hair, it’s undisputable that you need to have healthy amounts of protein.
-Legumes are a great vegan alternative for those who are plant based and want an extra protein hit.
+If you want strong hair, it’s indisputable that you need to have healthy amounts of protein.
+Legumes are a great vegan alternative for those who are plant-based and want an extra protein hit.
 In fact, most beans contain around 29-36% of the average person’s recommended daily value for protein.
 If you want to strengthen your hair why not try snacking on edamame, as it boasts an impressive 63% of your recommended daily value for protein.

 5. Raw Cacao

-Known as being a superfood for a reason, raw cacao is full of hair loving nutrients, such as sulphur.
+Known as a superfood for a reason, raw cacao is full of hair-loving nutrients, such as sulphur.
 Whilst it might not be the most commonly known mineral to help with hair, sulphur has great benefits.
 By extending the growth phase of the hair, it enables the strand to be longer and healthier.
 This is particularly useful for preventing the appearance of thinning hair.
 Even better, raw cacao can be enjoyed in a number of delicious ways, from the powder form which could be used in hot chocolates to little nibs which can be added to smoothie bowls.

 Nourishing Your Hair With FFØR

-There are countless nutrient rich plant based foods which can help to replenish your hair.
+There are countless nutrient-rich plant-based foods which can help to replenish your hair.
 So why not factor a few of these superfoods into your diet and see how they work for you?
-If you are interested in other vegan friendly ways to nourish and strengthen your hair, here are some of FFØR’s hero products for reviving your locks.
+If you are interested in other vegan-friendly ways to nourish and strengthen your hair, here are some of FFØR’s hero products for reviving your locks.